CapnOdin/PySong/README.md

 ## Usage example:
-`python PySong.py -n SDC -s binary -l Resources/UNF_Logo.svg` This gives a songbook where the title is SDC, it uses binary pagenumbers, and the logo is UNF_Logo.svg.
+`python PySong.py -n SDC -s binary -l Resources/UNF_Logo.svg` This gives a songbooklet where the title is SDC, it uses binary pagenumbers, and the logo is UNF_Logo.svg.

 ## Remarks:
 For the new_style option one has to enter the new style of form: "name [regular expression", for example python Sangbog.py -p "example ([a-z]|[A-Z])\d"